open-telemetry/opentelemetry.io/content/en/docs/languages/java/instrumentation.md

 ### Adding Attributes

-You can add attributes to metrics when they are generated.
-Each set of unique attributes which receive measurements will produce a unique metric series.
-The total number of series is referred to as cardinality.
-The cardinality dictates he size of exported metric payloads, therefore dimensions that are included in attributes should be carefully considered to avoid cardinality explosion.

 When you generate metrics, adding attributes creates unique metric series based on each distinct set of attributes that receive measurements.
 This leads to the concept of 'cardinality', which is the total number of unique series.